wolandark/mthesaur-vim/README.md

    ```
    to build for all platforms.

-   **Alternatively, you can download pre-built binaries from the build directory, or from realeases.**
+   **Alternatively, you can download pre-built binaries from realeases.**

 3. **Install the binary** (choose one):